DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/14 UFOs in the Private Sector - Battelle Memorial Institute.md

 Gerb
 With this report, the work on titanium alloys is one of very few studies without classification.
 It's not labeled as classified, unclassified, or declassified, but rather is labeled as restricted.
 Essentially, this is a private sector classification standard in which only need to know read-in access is solely allowed.

-If you've never heard of this before, people like [[David Grusch]] have spoken that part of the reason that private industries are used for UFO studies is because they have their own legal classification standards that can't be breached by people with [[Secure Access Program (SAP)|SAP]] access, like Grusch himself.
+If you've never heard of this before, people like [[David Grusch]] have spoken that part of the reason that private industries are used for UFO studies is because they have their own legal classification standards that can't be breached by people with [[Special Access Program (SAP)|SAP]] access, like Grusch himself.

 00;08;36;05 - 00;09;12;00
 Gerb